joseeden/joeden/docs/Linux/RHCSA Notes/024-Storage-Management.md

 ## Disk Layout

 You can divide a disk into partitions and then assign different directories to different partitions to isolate data.
 Your disk will have a device name, and is normally in this format:

 ```bash
 /dev/device-name
 ```

 Another important thing that is related to disk partitioning is the system type.
 There are two options:

+- BIOS
+- UEFI

 1. **BIOS**
   - was designed for the old systems